 In jazz music, guitar banjos nearly replaced guitars.
 Today, these electric banjos are used by bands like Blackberry Smoke, Leftover Salmon, Folk Hogan, and Cabinet.

-Finding the right banjo for you depends on two things: the type of music you want to play and your experience level with banjos and other similar instruments as well.
+Finding the right banjo for you depends on two things: the type of songs (or genre) you want to play and your experience level with banjos.
 The banjo is tons of fun to play, but it takes time to learn how to play one to a decent level.

 Just remember, a traditional 5-string banjo is the most popular and best for beginners.
 It also offers a range of playing and music styles, which makes the 5-string an excellent place to start.